 Try red light therapy.

 Light therapy has become extremely popular in the wellness space, with benefits ranging from hair growth to immune support.
 In skin care, red light is used to stimulate collagen, promote wound healing, and to temper inflammation.
-The various phototherapies—including UVB light—have been found to be especially therapeutic for psoriasis-sufferers, while the low-level laser therapies have been found to be beneficial in skin healing and the management of inflammatory diseases.
+The various phototherapies18—including UVB light—have been found to be especially therapeutic for psoriasis-sufferers, while the low-level laser therapies19 have been found to be beneficial in skin healing and the management of inflammatory diseases.

 Tend to your emotional health, too.